kalnajslab-org/StratoCore_LPC/platformio/PlatformIO.md

 This document describes how to work in the
 VSCode PlatformIO environment, using the identical code base, and still allows you to use the ArduinoIDE.

+*You should be able to complete the following command line actions just by pushing the copy-to-clipboard button and pasting into the VSCode terminal*

 ## Install PlatfromIO in VSCode